BClark-Grad-Project/site-launchpad/README.md

-# Deploy a site-template networked base.
+# Deploy SaaS Application Network (Base Component)

-This is a modified version of Mark Mimms node-app charm.
+Builds a SaaS framework for a Node.js applications on OpenStack using Juju.

+Node.js and MongoDB will be installed for single server applications.
+Relationships between [mongodb charm](http://bazaar.launchpad.net/~charmers/charms/precise/mongodb/trunk/files) and my modified [NGINX Proxy charm](https://github.com/BClark-Grad-Project/nginx-proxy) are permitted for scaling out services.

+A prescribed Node.js baseline application [site-template](https://github.com/BClark-Grad-Project/site-template) can be used to begin creating service orchestration.

 # Using this charm
+First, edit `metadata.yaml` > `name` setting if creating more than one SaaS.

-First, edit `config.yaml` to add info about your app.
+Edit `config.yaml` to add info about your app.

-Then deploy some basic services
+Then deploy some basic services by replacing `site-launchpad` with `name` setting in `metadata.yaml`.

-    juju deploy node-app myapp
+    juju deploy site-launchpad
+    juju expose site-launchpad # If not using NGINX Proxy

+Adding a authentication server for user information to be shared in SaaS network.

-    juju deploy mongodb
+    juju add-relation mongodb auth-db
+    juju add-relation auth-db site-launchpad

+All other database information will be held on the site-template server.
+If you would like to use a different server for application information add configuration to `hooks/mongodb-relation-changed` in the `config_app_host()` function.
+This data will be stored to the application name in `config.yaml` with the "-db" suffix.

-    juju deploy haproxy
+	juju deploy mongodb site-template-db

-relate them

-    juju add-relation mongodb myapp
+    juju add-relation site-template-db site-launchpad

+Add a proxy server(nginx currently needs a degree of manual configuration).

+	juju deploy nginx-proxy
+	juju expose nginx-proxy
-    juju add-relation myapp haproxy
+    juju add-relation site-launchpad:website nginx-proxy:reverseproxy

-scale up your app (to 10 nodes for example)
+With a proxy in place you can scale up your app (to 10 nodes for example)

     juju add-unit -n 10 myapp

-open it up to the outside world

-    juju expose haproxy

-Find the haproxy instance's public URL from

-    juju status

-(or attach it to an elastic IP via the aws console) and open it up in a browser.

-## What the formula does

-During the `install` hook,

-- make and install `node`/`npm` from config set version.
-- `app_repo` can clone `git//address` or use  local files (`site-launchpad/local`) when set to `local`.
-- runs `npm` if your app contains `package.json`
-- configures networking if your app contains `config/config.js`
-- waits to be joined to a `mongodb` service

-when related to a `mongodb` service, the formula

-- configures db access if your app contains `config/config.js`
-- starts your node app as a service

 ## Charm configuration